finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the diary entry code to mark as final. try {
+            // uncomment the below to set overrides at the request level
+            // ValuationPointDataResponse result = apiInstance.finaliseCandidateValuationPoint(scope, code, valuationPointDataRequest).execute(opts);

             ValuationPointDataResponse result = apiInstance.finaliseCandidateValuationPoint(scope, code, valuationPointDataRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {